-NBL is currently working on the design of a $41 million BAPS (Bochasanwasi Akshar Purushottam Sanstha) Hindu Temple which will be built in Adlington Road, Kemps Creek near the new airport.
-This facility will replace the previous centre in Rosehill, as a response to the increasing community demands.
+NBL is currently working on the design of a $41 million BAPS (Bochasanwasi Akshar Purushottam Sanstha) Hindu Temple.
+Located on Adlington Road, Kemps Creek near the new airport, this facility will replace the previous centre in Rosehill, as a response to the increasing community demands.

 Recently approved by the Sydney Western City Planning Panel, the new development will include a 25-metre tall Mandir, or Temple, two two-storey community buildings, a carpark and extensive gardens.

 While some components will take 9 years to construct, the first stages proposed completion is in 2023.
-This will involve moving 400,000 cubic metres of earth to accommodate a carpark, gardens and the two community buildings, which will include a 2,000 seat auditorium, kitchens and a 1,000 seat dining room along with teaching spaces.
+This will involve moving 400,000 cubic metres of earth to accommodate a carpark, gardens and the two community buildings.
+This will include a 2,000 seat auditorium, kitchens and a 1,000 seat dining room along with teaching spaces.

 The gardens which are approximately 1/3 of the 25 acre site, will be inviting, providing a sanctuary of garden experiences for all, including the general public.
 It will incorporate formal gardens, playgrounds, as well as barbecue and leisure areas.